Splitvice project portfolio management connects directors, project managers and project staff at project-driven, knowledge-based companies

-We developed SplitVice with medium-sized and larger enterprises in mind: companies that often have multiple projects on the go at the same time with shared resources.
+We developed Splitvice with medium-sized and larger enterprises in mind: companies that often have multiple projects on the go at the same time with shared resources.
 These projects have a significant impact on budgets, investment and the use of resources.
-SplitVice helps all parties involved to make the right choices at all times.
+SplitVice helps all parties involved to make the right choices and decisions at all times.

-Remember this: whereas most project management tools concentrate on project managers and staff, SplitVice focuses on every level of your organisation.
+Remember this: whereas most project portfolio management tools concentrate on project managers and staff, Splitvice focuses on every level of your organisation.
 That is why it offers user profiles targeted to the role of the user in the company.

 Developed for strategists, project managers and knowledge workers

 The first project management tool with an integrated decision making support function

 If you want to start a new project, discontinue a (sub) project, change your priorities or shift your resources, conventional tools leave you in a state of uncertainty about the effects.
 The scenarios in Splitvice do show you the impact on all on-going projects, so the management can take the necessary measures well in advance.